Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 ![image](https://user-images.githubusercontent.com/10965087/35904987-1d792ac8-0b9a-11e8-8c43-4d32c3b7bbca.png)

 But there's no free lunch in economics.
-Seignorage Shares can absorb some amount of downward pressure for a time, but if the selling pressure is sustained for long enough, traders will lose confidence that shares will be eventually pay out.
+Seignorage Shares can absorb some amount of downward pressure for a time, but if the selling pressure is sustained for long enough, traders will lose confidence that shares will eventually pay out.
 This will further push down the price and trigger a death spiral.

 The most dangerous part of this system is that it's difficult to analyze.
 How much downward pressure can the system take?
 How long can it withstand that pressure?
 Will whales or insiders prop up the system if it starts slipping?
 At what point should we expect them intervene?
 When is the point of no return when the system breaks?
 It's hard to know, and market participants are unlikely to converge.
 This makes the system is susceptible to panics and sentiment-based swings.